revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/Scripting fundamentals.md

 <blockquote>

-Shell scripting is a series or sequence of UNIX commands written in a plain text file.
-We used to give a list of UNIX commands like a to-do list in a file to execute it.
+Shell scripting is a series or sequence of UNIX commands written in a plain text file.We used to give a list of UNIX commands like a to-do list in a file to execute it.

 </blockquote>